Pik6C/Rfoc/README.md

 > [!WARNING]
 > Please note that Windows version will not be released from v0.1.2

+> [!CAUTION]
+> Unlike the Linux version, the text in the Windows version is not colored.

 1. Open Start and click on Settings.
    - The Windows Settings window will appear.